valimare/heroku-buildpack-python-talib/Readme.md

     $ heroku config:add BUILDPACK_URL=https://github.com/aneesh-neelam/heroku-buildpack-python-talib.git

 The buildpack will detect your app as Python if it has the file `requirements.txt` in the root.
-TA-Lib libraries and the Python wrapper will be installed if the file `requirements.txt` has TA-Lib as a dependency.

 It will use Pip to install your dependencies, vendoring a copy of the Python runtime into your slug.

+TA-Lib prebuilt libraries and the Python wrapper will be installed if the file `requirements.txt` has TA-Lib as a dependency.
+The prebuilt libraries are hosted [here](https://github.com/aneesh-neelam/talib-binaries)

 Specify a Runtime
 -----------------